SukkoPera/OpenC64Saver/README.md

 versions of that computer, each with a different PC board layout, and the physical connections will be specific for each board.

-Ray's motherboard pictures can be found at http://personalpages.tds.net/~rcarlsen/cbm/c64/SAVER/MOBOs/.
+Ray's C64 motherboard pictures can be found at http://personalpages.tds.net/~rcarlsen/cbm/c64/SAVER/MOBOs/.

+For the VIC-20 see [this](http://personalpages.tds.net/~rcarlsen/cbm/vic20/VIC20CR/saver%20mod.jpg).
+Note that you will have to cut a trace.

 ### Configuration
 OpenC64Saver includes a trimmer to set the cut-off voltage: